-An estimate of natural mortality, $0.063 \, (yr^{-1})$, was made in 1997.
+An estimate of natural mortality, 0.063 (yr-1), was made in 1997 (Doonan et al 1997).
 The estimate was from a moderately exploited population of fish from the Puysegur region.
-The Puysegur fishery started in 1989-90 and by August-September 1992 (when the otoliths were sampled) about 24% of the smooth oreo catch from 1989-90 to 1995-96 had been taken.
-Future estimates of M should, if possible, be made from an unexploited population.

 There are concentrations of recently settled smooth oreo south and south west of Chatham Island, although small individuals (16-19 cm TL) occur widely over the south Chatham Rise at depths of 650-800 m.